Additional migration options for mailboxes

 - Failed – all items that the program attempted to migrate but eventually skipped because of errors,

-- Total – a summary of all aforementioned three categories.
+- Total items – a summary of all three categories above.